huizhou68/HZ/content/teaching.md

 title: Teaching Experiences
 ---

-As a Teaching Assistant, I have been working with Professor.
-Ling Zhu in several courses.
-Including:
+As a Teaching Assistant, I have been working with Professor Ling Zhu in several courses, including:

 * PUBL 6313, Fundamentals of Policy Analysis (Spring 2019 and Spring 2018)